SoulKa/ph2-model-inspector-docs/docs/README.md

 - Minimalistic design
 - Copy FBX models into a custom PH2 map with just one click

+## Usage

+Check out the [usage](https://soulka.github.io/ph2-model-inspector-docs/usage) section.
+It contains detailed information on how to use the *PH2 Model Inspector*.

 ## How to run

 ### Option 1: With precompiled Windows executable